Cloud-Foundations/Dominator/cmd/vm-control/README.md

 - **connect-to-vm-serial-port**: connect to the specified VM serial port
 - **copy-vm**: make a copy of a VM.
 The new VM will have a different IP address
 - **create-vm**: create a VM
+- **debug-vm-image**: (re)start a VM with a temporary debug image.
+The old root volume will become the first secondary volume.
+Debugging ends when the VM is stopped
 - **delete-vm-volume**: delete a specified volume from a VM
 - **destroy-vm**: destroy a VM (all ephemeral data and metadata are lost)
 - **discard-vm-old-image**: discard the previous root image for a VM